 Appeals Process.
-The Director of the Center for Student Conduct, or designee, an associate vice president from within the division of Student Affairs, and the Institute Appeals Boards will hear appeals of determinations made under the Student Code imposing the statuses of probation, suspension, or expulsion.
+The Director of the Center for Student Conduct and Conflict Resolution, or designee, an associate vice president from within the division of Student Affairs, and the University Appeals Boards will hear appeals of determinations made under the Student Code imposing the statuses of probation, suspension, or expulsion.

 Warnings.
 Warnings may not be appealed.

 Suspension or Expulsion.
-Appeals of suspensions or expulsions may be appealed to the Institute Appeals Board.
+Appeals of suspensions or expulsions may be appealed to the University Appeals Board.

 Title IX outcomes.
-Any outcome of a Title IX hearing may be appealed by either Accused or Complainant to the Institute Appeals Board.
+Any outcome of a Title IX hearing may be appealed by either Accused or Complainant to the University Appeals Board.